tlorans/ClimateInvestingNLP/docs/source/business_desc.md

 # Using Business Description for a Firm-Level Estimate of Greeness

-As Alessi and Battiston (2022) {cite:p}`2022:AlessiBattiston` have choosen to follow the EU Taxonomy framework, while data are unavailable at the issuer level, they propose a top-down approach to measure firm greeness, by computing a taxonomy alignment coefficient with data at sector level (NACE sectors).
+Alessi and Battiston (2022) {cite:p}`2022:AlessiBattiston` propose a top-down approach to measure firm greeness, by computing a taxonomy alignment coefficient with data at sector level (NACE sectors).

 As we want to estimate a firm level measure of greeness, we develop a text-mining approach.